Leneita Fix wrote a brilliant post on how to answer student’s questions that leave us speechless.

 Sometimes kids just like to stir the pot without any real desire to taste what they’re cooking up.

 The thought here is to let them take on the role of guiding a conversation, like painting a picture.
-What you do is provide the frame – which usually involves re-framing what they think they’re saying with what they’re really saying underneath.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+What you do is provide the frame – which usually involves re-framing what they think they’re saying with what they’re really saying underneath.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 Have an addendum or example of your own that you could add to this conversation?